mdmahbubreza/DSA-in-Java/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of unacceptable behavior may be reported by contacting the project team at [your-email@example.com].
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+Instances of unacceptable behavior may be reported by contacting the project maintainers.
+All complaints will be reviewed and investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 Maintainers are obligated to maintain confidentiality with regard to the reporter of an incident.

+Please reach out via the project’s Issues section or use any other available contact method to report violations.

 ## Attribution